CLI .md

 info

-Show info about the environment, instance, branch, space, and user.
+Show info about the instance, development & cache directories, branch, space, and user.

 lamin info [OPTIONS]